 From 1916 until 2011, The Royal (Dick) School of Veterinary Studies was located at Summerhall in Edinburgh before relocating to Easter Bush Campus.
 The School has used Home Farm at Easter Bush, for large animal teaching since 1947 and a Veterinary Field Station was built in 1962, shortly followed by a Centre for Tropical Veterinary Medicine.
 The Hospital for Small Animals opened in 1999 and the Equine Hospital facilities were upgraded and completed in 2003.

-The QS World University Rankings 2020 placed the University of Edinburgh 20th in the world and fifth in the UK, the highest position of any Scottish university.
+The QS World University Rankings 2021 placed the University of Edinburgh 16th in the world and fifth in the UK, the only Scottish institution in the UK top 10.

 The annual QS World University Rankings is a comprehensive guide to the world’s top universities and uses a range of evaluation methods include a research reputation survey, a poll of graduate employers and analysis of the levels of internationalisation within each university.

-The University of Edinburgh was ranked 29th in The Times Higher Education World University Rankings 2019.
+The University of Edinburgh was ranked 30th in The Times Higher Education World University Rankings 2021 and 18th in the world's most international universities.
 This included more than 1,250 universities, making it the biggest international league table to date and is the only global university performance table to judge world class universities across all of their core missions – teaching, research, knowledge transfer and international outlook.

 Edinburgh is the only Scottish university to make the The Times Higher Education World Reputation Rankings 2018 and was placed 35th in this measure of reputation in research and teaching.